internap/openstack-ansible-heat/README.md

         * BEWARE : If you did but don't remember them, clicking that button will regenerate new credentials and expire the old one, blocking any other access with them, including any application that would use those old credentials
         * When you click the button, simply copy and paste both information into your clouds.yaml file, do not forget to store those credentials somewhere where you can retrieve them later

-  3. Adapt your Openstack config file to your account:
+  3. Adapt your Openstack config file to your account and your needs:
     ```
     cat config/openstack-config.yaml
     ```